NewForce-at-Mountwest/bangazon-workforce-farfalle/README.md

 ## WELCOME TO BANGAZON INC

-This application allows the Human Resource
+This application allows the Human Resource and IT departments at the company Bangazon Inc. to manage employees, departments, training programs and computer resources at the company.

 ### EMPLOYEES